Search powers: When the police can search you, your home or your things

 Searching your home or things under a search warrant

-The police can apply to the courts for a search warrant if they want to search a building or other place, like a vehicle, aircraft or freight container, for evidence that a criminal offence punishable by a jail term has been committed.
+The police can apply to the courts for a search warrant if they want to search a building or other place, like a vehicle, aircraft or freight container, for evidence that a criminal offence punishable by a prison term has been committed.
 The police have to provide a judge or other court official with information to support their belief that evidence is present there.
-If the judge is satisfied that there are reasonable grounds for the belief, he or she will issue a search warrant.
+If the judge is satisfied that there are reasonable grounds for the belief, they will issue a search warrant.

 A search warrant must state, with sufficient detail: